Vision: A cancer-free Texas.

 Background: The Texas Cancer Registry (TCR) is a combination active and passive surveillance system responsible for the collection, maintenance, and dissemination of high quality population-based cancer data.
 The TCR consists of a central office and two regional offices.
-Over 210,000 reports of cancer were received in 2014 from over 500 hospitals, cancer treatment centers, ambulatory surgery centers, and pathology laboratories located throughout the state.
-Of these reports, over 16,000 were for out-of-state residents, largely due to the internationally recognized cancer care available in this State.
+Over 190,000 reports of cancer were received in 2016 from over 550 hospitals, cancer treatment centers, ambulatory surgery centers, and pathology laboratories located throughout the state.
+Of these reports, over 12,000 were for out-of-state residents, largely due to the internationally recognized cancer care available in the State.
 These reports are distributed throughout the U.S. to other state cancer registries, and make a significant contribution to the overall national cancer surveillance system.

-The Texas Cancer Registry collects information, such as the types of cancers that occur and their locations within the body, the extent of cancer at the time of diagnosis (disease stage), the kinds of first course treatment that patients receive, length of survival, and patient characteristics.
+The TCR collects information such as the types of cancers that occur and their locations within the body, the extent of cancer at the time of diagnosis (disease stage), the kinds of first course treatment that patients receive, length of survival, and patient characteristics.
 These data are reported from various sources, including hospitals, cancer treatment centers, ambulatory surgery centers, pathology laboratories, and physician's offices, as well as supplemented through various data sharing efforts with other government data collection systems, such as vital statistics.

 The TCR first met national Centers for Disease Control "high quality" data standards in 2004, and North American Association of Central Cancer Registries (NAACCR) Gold certification in 2006.
 Although these national data standards continue to be met, the long-term vision of the TCR is to collect and provide data that are equivalent in timeliness, completeness, and quality as those of the National Cancer Institute, Surveillance and Epidemiology End Results Program (SEER) registries.